pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 # Style Checker for Atom

-GitHub will [sunset Atom in December 15, 2022](https://github.blog/2022-06-08-sunsetting-atom/).
+GitHub will [sunset Atom on December 15, 2022](https://github.blog/2022-06-08-sunsetting-atom/).
 Style Checker for Atom installation steps have been removed.

 ## <a id="configure-bash-atom"></a> (Optional) Configure your bash profile to enable fast updates